New Silk Roads - Danika Cooper - Invisible Desert

 3

 It is important to note that many non-European cultures have viewed deserts as spaces of rich culture and ecologies.
-The most seminal examples are the Hohokam people of the southwestern United States, the Rajasthani pastoralists in the Indian subcontinent, and the ancient Egyptians.
+The most prominent examples are the Hohokam people of the southwestern United States, the Rajasthani pastoralists in the Indian subcontinent, and the ancient Egyptians.

 4